modsim/ChromaHD-genmesh/README.md

 - [x] Improve default.in: folds should allow quick selection of kugelpackung
 - [-] Export geometry before mesh start: [ Possible ].
 - [x] Time spent on booleans
+- [x] Switch for fields vs brep meshing
-- [ ] Fix poly capping on larger beads
+- [x] Fix poly capping on larger beads: use cones and frustums
 - [ ] Save options (so that it can be reloaded and used with exported geometry?)
 - [ ] Improved error handling.
+- [ ] Better argument handling?
 - [ ] Switch off outputs of mesh fragments / Output surfs and volumes to a separate folder?
 - [ ] Bridges at the cylinder-bead interface
 - [ ] Check for memleaks.
 No errors.
 But some blocks are reachable.
 - [ ] Implement enlarged beads
 - [ ] Write test inputs to run and verify code.
-- [ ] Implement memory diagnostics.
-How much memory/cpu-time does the code use?
 - [ ] {!}Investigate capped meshes.
 Why did 400 beads take 5-10 hours?
 - [ ] Better makefile
-- [ ] Better argument handling?
-- [ ] Switch for fields vs brep meshing
 - [ ] Manual node placement at contact points
 - [ ] Try volume generating
 - [ ] Check if it's possible to import meshes and modify them.